 The Company, along with numerous other manufacturers, retailers, and others, are parties to litigation relating to alleged trace amounts of nitrosamine impurities in certain products, including valsartan and ranitidine.
-The vast majority of these lawsuits naming the Company in the United States are pending in two MDLs, namely an MDL pending in the United States District Court for the District of New Jersey concerning valsartan and an MDL pending in the United States District of Florida concerning ranitidine.
+The vast majority of these lawsuits naming the Company in the United States are pending in two MDLs, namely an MDL pending in the United States District Court for the District of New Jersey concerning valsartan and an MDL pending in the United States District Court for the Southern District of Florida concerning ranitidine.
 The lawsuits against the Company in the MDLs include putative and certified classes seeking the refund of the purchase price and other economic and punitive damages allegedly sustained by consumers and end payors as well as individuals seeking compensatory and punitive damages for personal injuries allegedly caused by ingestion of the medications.
 Similar lawsuits pertaining to valsartan have been filed in other countries.
 Third party payor, consumer and medical monitoring classes were certified in the valsartan MDL and a Rule 23(f) petition to appeal the certification decision is pending.
 The Company has also received claims and inquiries related to these products, as well as requests to indemnify purchasers of the Company's API and/ or finished dose forms of these products.
 The original master complaints concerning ranitidine were dismissed on December 31, 2020.
 The end-payor plaintiff immediately appealed to the U.S. Court of Appeals for the Eleventh Circuit, which affirmed the dismissal.
 The personal injury and consumer putative class plaintiffs filed amended master complaints.
-The Company was not named as a defendant in the amended master complaints, though it was still named in certain short form complaints filed by personal injury plaintiffs appealed this dismissal, which remains pending.
+The Company was not named as a defendant in the amended master complaints, though it was still named in certain short form complaints filed by personal injury plaintiffs.
+The trial court has dismissed all remaining claims against the generic defendants.
+Certain of the personal injury plaintiffs appealed this dismissal, which remains pending.